jeremyButtler/bioTools/README.md

       reference is supported)
     - works on linux and plan9
   - cigToEqx (freezeTB):
-    - convert regular cigars to eqx cigars (only one reference is supported [TODO: fix])
+    - convert regular cigars to eqx cigars
     - works on linux and plan9
   - edClust (fluDI/freezeTB):
-    - needs testing, but is running
     - try to cluster reads by edit distance
+      - not very sensitive, but kinda works
     - works on linux and plan9
   - edDist (fluDI/freezeTB):
     - finds modified edit distances